gustavoaca1997/Caribay/README.md

 ```peg
 S <- "a"
 ```
-With lexical symbols doesn't matter if you use single or double quotes.
+With lexical symbols doesn't matter if the user uses single or double quotes.

 #### Keywords
 Keywords, which are surrounded by backsticks, are a special type of literals: Caribay captures them (when used on syntactic rules) and wraps them around code that ensures they are not confused with identifiers.
 Basically when matching a keyword _kw_, Caribay in reality matches: